Menu

 When parties go through divorce, if they are unable to agree on the value of the small business then there will be a trial and the judge will make a determination as to the value.
 Both parties would be wise to submit evidence regarding the value, and there are many ways that evidence can be presented to the judge.

 Usually, the owner-spouse tries to show that the value is low and the other spouse (which we usually refer to as the “out-spouse”) tries to show the value is high.
 The reason for this is the owner-spouse likely wants to retain the business but doesn’t want to pay the other spouse for his or her interest (or wants to pay the lowest amount possible), and the out-spouse wants to be paid the highest amount possible for his or her marital property interest in the business.
-Judges expect these presentations from both parties.
+Judges typically expect these presentations from both parties.

 The factors that will be considered by the Massachusetts Probate & Family Court judge to determine a business’ value must include: